 Are you wondering how to answer this question adequately?
 The solution is preparation.
 Preparing a good answer will help you to come off as confident- motivated and educated when the question is asked.

-How to Answer the 'How Has Your College Education Prepared You for This Job' Interview Question
+How to Answer the ‘How Has Your Education Prepared You Your Career’ Interview Question

-Sample 'How Has Your College Education Prepared You for This Job' Interview Answers
+Sample ‘How Has Your Education Prepared You for Your Career’ Interview Answers

 1. My college education has exceptionally prepared me for a smooth transition from school to work by providing me with the skills necessary to succeed.
 On my first internship- I honed in on my marketing skills by developing useful strategies with a team.
 This experience has also helped to develop my communication skills- as I was required to work with others to create solutions.
 I feel that the experience I gained was truly valuable- as it has prepared me for my successful marketing career thus far.
 During my education- I additionally became fluent in Spanish and French- allowing me to communicate with a broader variety of people.